dronir/QuaternionIntegrator.jl/docs/src/index.md

 ## Now supporting Unitful.jl!

 If [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) units are provided for the inputs, the output will have correct units.
+This has a minor effect on performance.

 ```@example